craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Heritages.md

 ## Orcish

 People of Orcish heritage find themselves in possession of a preternatural self-sustaining biology.
-The origins of Orcish people on Alaturmen
+The origins of Orcish people on Alaturmen are directly tied to [[The Assault of the Giant Dissenters]]

 ## Dragonborn
 ## Goliath